 Water clarity was measured at approximately 144 stations up to 14 times during the periods of interest (April to October in the tidal fresh, oligohaline and mesohaline regions, and March to November in the polyhaline regions).
 Secchi depth is the water depth (in meters) that you can just differentiate black and white quarters of a Secchi disc lowered into the water.
 The proportion of time that water clarity was below the threshold at each station was calculated and then interpolated to provide estimates between the stations.

-This map shows average water clarity levels for Chesapeake Bay and the tributaries from March to September 2007.
-All Chesapeake Bay tributaries exhibited a gradient in water clarity, with lower water clarity (shallowest Secchi depth ? orange-pink shades) in the mid to upper reaches and clearer waters in the lower reaches (deeper Secchi depths ? shade of blue).
-The Bay's mainstem had a similar pattern, with lower water clarity in the Upper Bay and clearer water in the Mid and Lower Bay regions.
+This map shows average water clarity (Secchi depth in meters) from March to November 2009.
+All Chesapeake Bay tributaries exhibited a gradient in water clarity, with murkier water (shallowest Secchi depth—orange-pink shades) in the mid to upper reaches and clearer waters in the lower reaches (deeper Secchi depths—shades of blue).
 Lower water clarity in the mid to upper reaches of the tributaries can, in part, be attributed to the mixing of fresh and saline waters leading to a phenomenon known as a turbidity maximum.
-While the bay wide patterns of water clarity in 2007 were similar to 2006, there are notable differences in many of the reporting regions.
-For example, the area of poor water clarity in the Lower Eastern Shore (Tangier) region was much larger in 2007 compared to 2006.
+The Bay's mainstem had a similar pattern, with murkier water in the Upper Bay and clearer water in the Mid and Lower Bay regions.
+The overall bay-wide patterns of water clarity in 2009 were similar to those seen in 2008 and 2007, although improvement was seen in the lower mainstem regions.

 Water clarity was measured at approximately 144 stations up to 14 times during the periods of interest (April to October in the tidal fresh, oligohaline and mesohaline regions, and March to November in the polyhaline regions).
 Secchi depth is the water depth (in meters) that you can just differentiate black and white quarters of a Secchi disc lowered into the water.
 Average water clarity (Secchi depth) at each station was calculated and levels between stations were estimated using spatial interpolation software.